poldracklab/poldracklab.github.io/labguide/mentoring/mentoring.md

     the lab, contact Dr. Poldrack directly.
 Be sure to send your CV, and explain in brief your research interests and why you think you would be a good fit for the lab.
-- We are particularly
-    interested in hiring postdocs who bring diversity to the lab, either through their personal identity, research interests, or experience.

 ## Mentoring practices

 ### Weekly report